NervanaSystems/ngraph/doc/sphinx/source/programmable/index.rst

 The nGraph ecosystem has recently added initial (experimental) support for `PlaidML`_, which is an advanced :abbr:`Machine Learning (ML)` library that can further accelerate training models built on GPUs.
-When you select the ``PlaidML`` option as a backend, it behaves as an advanced tensor compiler that can further speed-up training with large data sets.
+When you select the ``PlaidML`` option as a backend, it behaves as an advanced tensor compiler that can further speed up training with large data sets.

 .. doxygenclass:: ngraph::runtime::plaidml::PlaidML_Backend